Xzadez/project_management/README.md

 # project_management

-A new Flutter project.
+Project management application with Flutter

 ## Getting Started

-This project is a starting point for a Flutter application.
+This application still uses dummy data

 A few resources to get you started if this is your first Flutter project: